 - Consent Workshops: UTC's Center for Student Wellbeing hosted several consent workshops in residence halls during fall 2019.
 In addition, the Center for Women and Gender Equity held two events: Cookies and Consent and Consent and Cocoa to engage students in learning more about consent. - Domestic Violence Awareness Month: UTC's Center for Student Wellbeing hosted several events during Domestic Violence Awareness Month (October).
-Events included Domestic Violence Awareness Month chalking, tabling and educational programs like Intimate Partner Violence in LGBTQ+ Communities and Debunking Interpersonal Violence: From Prevention to Advocacy, which was hosted in partnership with the Center for Women and Gender Equity. - Tennessee Title IX Summit 2019: UTC planned and hosted the Tennessee Title IX Summit 2019, a statewide Title IX conference attended by 110 participants from 33 public and private universities within the state of Tennessee.
-The featured speaker was Peter Lake, a renowned Title IX expert.
-Lake provided insight into Title IX compliance, prevention programming and more. - Take Back the Night: Take Back the Night is a yearly event at UTC.
+Events included Domestic Violence Awareness Month chalking, tabling and educational programs like Intimate Partner Violence in LGBTQ+ Communities and Debunking Interpersonal Violence: From Prevention to Advocacy, which was hosted in partnership with the Center for Women and Gender Equity.

+Take Back the Night: Take Back the Night is a yearly event at UTC.
 The Oct.
-23, 2019 event included tabling and resources from campus and local partners, a march and an opportunity for survivor speak-outs.
-Volunteers at this year's Take Back the Night celebration gave away 250 Obtained & Affirmative & Voluntary & Continual sweatshirts.
-Take Back the Night is a signature program of the Center for Women and Gender Equity.
+28 event was offered via Zoom inviting the campus and community members to anonymously share their survival stories in a virtual platform, in order to help other participants and survivors move forward in the healing process.
+Those stories were submitted prior to the event, and then edited into a video presentation to showcase the experiences of our campus and community members.